307261 Máni: Occultations

-Stellar occultations by Máni occur when it passes in front of a star and blocks out its light, causing the star to dim for several seconds until Máni emerges.
+Stellar occultations by Máni occur when it passes in front of a star and blocks its light, causing the star to dim for several seconds until Máni emerges.
 Observing stellar occultations by Máni can provide accurate measurements for its position, shape, and size.
 Due to parallax between Earth, Máni, and the occulted star, occultations by Máni may only be observable to certain locations on Earth.
 For this reason, Máni's orbital trajectory and ephemeris must be accurately known before occultation predictions can be reliably made.

 To facilitate occultation predictions for Máni, astronomers of the European Research Council's Lucky Star project gathered astrometric observations of Máni from 2009–2019 to reduce its orbital uncertainty and utilized the Gaia catalogues for high-precision positions of stars.
 From 2019 to 2022, the Lucky Star project organized campaigns for astronomers worldwide to observe the predicted occultations by Máni, yielding nine successfully observed occultations by the end of the period.
 The first successfully observed occultation by Máni took place in South America on 9 July 2019, which yielded two positive detections and four negative detections from the 10 participating telescope locations; the remaining four telescopes were affected by poor weather.
 Additional successful observations of Máni's occultations took place on 26 July and 19 August 2019, which provided more accurate astrometry that helped refine later occultation predictions.

 On 8 August 2020, the Lucky Star project organized a large observing campaign for Máni, which would occult a relatively bright star of apparent magnitude 14.6 and be observable over densely populated regions in multiple continents.
 A total of 116 telescope locations from Europe, North Africa, and Western Asia participated in the campaign and yielded 61 positive detections and 40 negative detections, with the remaining 15 telescopes inhibited by poor weather or technical difficulties.
 The observers of the occultation found no evidence of rings, cometary jets, or natural satellites around Máni.
 This is the most extensive participation in a TNO occultation campaign as of 2023.
 Thanks to the large amount of positive detections across various locations, the global shape outline and topography of Máni could be seen clearly for the first time.

 Map showing the location of telescopes that participated in the 8 August 2020 occultation campaign.
 Telescopes within the path of Máni's shadow (region between the two solid blue curves) made positive detections (blue and red points), whereas telescopes outside the path made negative detections (green points).

 Máni's projected shape revealed by the many positive detection chords from the 8 August 2020 occultation (blue with red error bars).
 A massive topographic peak and depression is visible along Máni's limb in the northeast direction.